Jump Starting Your Travel Nurse Career

 As a Travel Nurse, one of the most important steps you can do to hit the ground running on a new assignment is to take care of yourself (Burchard, 2013).
 Whether you are a morning person or a night owl, working when you are at your best can help with efficiency at work (Tracy, 2012).
 Keep in mind your body’s circadian rhythm.
 If you have never worked nights, or struggle staying awake past 8 pm, taking a night shift assignment may not allow you to function at your best, and may ultimately have a negative impact on your productivity and success while on assignment.

 Make time for yourself!
 Make sure to engage in activities that provide positive mental and physical stimulation.
-Rath and Clifton describe these activities as “boost[s] to well-being that are stored as positive energy (2009).
+Rath and Clifton describe these activities as “boost[s] to well-being that is stored as positive energy (2009).
 Using a bucket metaphor, they describe how these deposits of positive energy into your bucket make it easier to be optimistic and enthusiastic (Rath & Clifton, 2009).
 During your free time, engage in activities that reenergize you such as exercise, relaxation or meditation, or spending time with your family.
-Sometimes you may just need to take a short break before you start next assignment (Wright, 2015).
+Sometimes you may just need to take a short break before you start the next assignment (Wright, 2015).
 Remind yourself to be grateful for the opportunities and challenges each day presents (Burchard, 2013).

 Travel Nurses are often looked upon as experts in their specialty.
 However, it is important that travel nurses avoid falling into the trap of coming across as knowing it all.
 Do your homework before starting an assignment (Tracy, 2012).
 Be interested in learning the details of how the unit is run (Wright, 2015).
 There is a time and place to offer suggestions that make a process easier.
 Be sure to keep your audience in mind when sharing your opinions and suggestions.
 Keep in mind that your orientation is the time for you to learn how to provide competent patient care at the facility; it is not an appropriate time to bring up your suggestions to adopt a new practice.
 It is important to recognize who can and will entertain your ideas and can make changes.
 If you are not working with that person, then your suggestions may fall on deaf ears and never make it to the appropriate person; find out who can help you.
 Learning to seamlessly fit in also contributes to success in being more productive.